Curves of Minimax Curvature: Reformulations

 Obviously, if the distance separating $z_0$ and $z_f$ is more than the fixed length $t_f$ then Problem~(P) has no solution.
 In fact, with $t_f = \|z_0-z_f\|$, a feasible solution may still not exist.
 Consider the points $z_0 = (0,0)$ and $z_f = (1,0)$.
 With $t_f = 1$, unless $v_0 = v_f = (1,0)$, there exists no feasible curve between $z_0$ and $z_f$.
 Therefore we make the following assumption.

 \begin{assumption} $t_f > \|z_0-z_f\|$. \end{assumption}

-Before reformulating (P) as an optimal control problem and classifying the minimisers, we first address the existence of solutions.

-\begin{proposition}(Existence of minimisers.)
-Given initial and final points $z_0,z_f$ and directions $v_0,v_f$ as in Problem (P), there exists a minimiser $z\in W^{2,\infty}((0,t_f),\mathbb R^2)$ which is a solution to Problem~(P). \end{proposition} Since the proof of Proposition \ref{existence} is somewhat long and does not contribute directly to our main result, we defer it until Section \ref{subsec:proof}.

 Problem~(P) is nonsmooth because of the $\max$ operator appearing in its objective functional.
-On the other hand, Problem~(P) can be transformed into a smooth variational problem by using a standard technique from nonlinear programming, in the same way it was also done in \cite{KayNoa2013}:
+On the other hand, Problem~(P) can be transformed into a variational problem for a smooth functional by using a standard technique from nonlinear programming, in the same way it was also done in \cite{KayNoa2013}:

 where the bound $a \ge 0$ is a new optimization variable of the problem.